-

 Are shareholders authorised to issue binding instructions to the management?
 Are these rules the same for all entities?
 What are the consequences and limitations?

 In principle, shareholders (or members) are not authorized to issue binding instructions to the management.
-However, the articles of association may stipulate that that the managing board must act in accordance with the instructions of the general meeting.
-The managing board shall be obliged to follow such instructions unless these instructions are contrary to the interests of the company and its affiliated enterprise.
+However, the articles of association may stipulate that the managing board must act in accordance with the instructions of the general meeting.
+The managing board is not obliged to follow such instructions if such instructions are contrary to the interests of the company and its affiliated enterprise.

 What are the core employment law protection rules in your country (e.g., discrimination, minimum wage, dismissal etc.)?

 Right / Protection Details National Minimum Wage All employees are entitled to be paid at least the national minimum wage for all working hours.
-As of 1 January 2022, the hourly rates of pay on a full time basis are: • Employees aged 21 or more: € 9,96;
+As of 1 January 2026, the hourly minimum rates of gross pay are: • Employees aged 21 or more: € 14.71;

-Holiday On an annual basis, an employee is entitled to a number of vacation days that at least equals four times the agreed upon weekly working time – in other words 20 days on a full time basis.
-In practice employers tend to award some more vacation days than just this minimum.
-It is common practice in the Netherlands to entitle employees approximately 5 extra vacation days per year (on a fulltime basis).
-In addition, there are approximately 6 public holidays in the Netherlands.
-Further, collective bargaining agreements can include alternative regulation with regards to vacation days.
+Holiday On an annual basis, an employee is entitled to a number of paid vacation days that at least equals 4 times the agreed weekly working hours – in other words 20 days on a full-time basis.
+In practice employers tend to award additional vacation days on top of this minimum.
+In the Netherlands, it is common practice to grant employees approximately 5 additional paid vacation days per year (on a full-time basis).
+In addition, there are approximately 6 public holiday days in the Netherlands.
+Further, collective bargaining agreements can include alternative regulations with regards to vacation days.

-Working Hours Unless an exemption applies, - The employees’ working hours should not exceed 12 hours per shift and/or 60 hours per week.
+Working Hours Unless an exemption applies, - The employees’ working hours should not exceed 12 hours per shift and 60 hours per week.

 - Over a period of 16 weeks, the employees’ average hours should not exceed 48 hours per week.